-Wait For It: Taking The Long View Of Trump's Impeachment May Take A While
+How Will History Judge Trump's Impeachment?
+It Won't Just Be Decided On Election Day

 Of course, when the voters finally have their say in November, they will be weighing not only the impeachment issue but a host of others.
 By then, the Ukraine affair and all that followed might well seem like old news.
 And considering the modest boost the president seems to have enjoyed in February polling, impeachment might tilt the scales in his favor.

 Moreover, American elections tend to be framed as a binary choice between the nominees of the two parties.
-Thus the voters' re-election decision reflects their assessment of the incumbent and the opposition candidate (or candidates) — as well as the relative strength of the major parties.
+Thus the voters' reelection decision reflects their assessment of the incumbent and the opposition candidate (or candidates) — as well as the relative strength of the major parties.

-So November's voters will not be making a clean judgment on the stand-alone question of impeachment.
-That could only have come from the Senate.
-November will be about many things besides.
+So November's voters will not be making a clean judgment on the stand-alone question of impeachment — that could only have come from the Senate.
+November will be about many things besides that.

-Yet even if the president wins a second term, as most presidents seeking re-election do, the judgment of history will not be complete.
+Yet even if the president wins a second term, as most presidents seeking reelection do, the judgment of history will not be complete.
 Information will continue to reach the public, casting new light on the events that led the House to impeach Trump in 2019.
 Indeed, potentially cogent evidence was reaching the public even as the Senate was voting not to call witnesses or review new documents.

 Most salient in that respect was the news that John Bolton, the former national security adviser, would confirm key elements of the impeachment case in his own forthcoming book.
-The Justice Department has also said it is withholding presidential email that could shed light on why military aid to Ukraine was delayed.
+The Justice Department has also said it is withholding presidential emails that could shed light on why military aid to Ukraine was delayed.

 Within 48 hours of his acquittal, the president was removing from his administration the witnesses who had illuminated his dealings with Ukraine during open hearings in the House last fall.
 Lt.
 Col. Alexander Vindman and Ambassador to the European Union Gordon Sondland were sent packing, as was Vindman's twin brother.
 Both Vindmans worked for the National Security Agency in the White House.